neighbourhoodsnetwork/zeroex-take-order-bot/README.md

         Address of the deployed arb contract.
 Will override 'arbAddress' field in './config.json' file.

         --etherscan-key         <optionaly etherscan api key>
-        Etherscan API key to read contract ABI from etherscan.
+        Etherscan API key to required to read contract ABI from etherscan of the operating evm network.
 Will ignore './abis' folder and '*SCAN_API_KEY' in '.env'.
 Contracts need to be verified.

         --use-etherscan         Forces to read contract abi from etherscan with provided keys in '.env' file.
 Contracts need to be verified.